CSS Selector in Selenium

 • tag = the HTML tag of the element being accessed

-• . = the dot sign.
-This should always be present when using a CSS Selector with class
+• . = the dot sign, which must always be present when using a CSS Selector with class

 • class = the class of the element being accessed

-• [ and ] = square brackets within which a specific attribute and its corresponding value will be placed
+• [ and ] = square brackets that wrap a specific attribute and its corresponding value

-• attribute = the attribute to be used.
-It is advisable to use an attribute that is unique to the element such as a name or ID.
+• attribute = the attribute to use.
+Choose one that is unique to the element, such as name or id.

 • value = the corresponding value of the chosen attribute.

-Step 1) Go to the demo page http://demo.guru99.com/test/facebook.html and use Firebug to inspect the ‘Email or Phone’ and ‘Password’ input boxes.
-Take note of their HTML tag, class, and attributes.
-For this example, we will select their ‘tabindex’ attributes.
+Step 1) Open the demo page https://demo.guru99.com/test/facebook.html and inspect the “Email or Phone” and “Password” input boxes.
+Note their HTML tag, class, and attributes.
+This example uses the “tabindex” attribute.

 Tag, class, and attribute - CSS Selector

-Step 3) To access the Password input box, simply replace the value of the tabindex attribute.
-Enter “css=input.inputtext[tabindex=2]” in the Target box and click on the Find button.
-Selenium IDE must be able to identify the Password text box successfully.
+Step 3) To target the Password input box, simply replace the tabindex value.
+Enter “css=input.inputtext[tabindex=2]” in the Target box and click Find.
+Selenium IDE successfully locates the Password text box.

-As you may have noticed, HTML labels are seldom given id, name, or class attributes.
-So, how do we access them?
-The answer is through the use of their inner texts.
-Inner texts are the actual string patterns that the HTML label shows on the page.
+HTML labels are seldom given id, name, or class attributes.
+So how do you access them in Selenium?
+The answer is through their inner text.
+Inner texts are the actual string patterns that the HTML label displays on the page.

 Syntax